aptos-labs/developer-docs/docs/move/book/packages.md

 # Packages

 Packages allow Move programmers to more easily re-use code and share it across projects.
-The Move package system allows programmers to easily:
+The Move package system allows programmers to easily do the following:
 * Define a package containing Move code;
 * Parameterize a package by [named addresses](./address.md);
 * Import and use packages in other Move code and instantiate named addresses;